ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/FAQ/translating.md

 !!!
 Note
 The file might contain encoding issues (for example, **ä = \u00e4**), you can still replace them with the correct character.
 The app is also able to read the escaped characters.
 !!!
+!!!
+Note
+You obviously can't translate every single piece of text in the app.
+Especially the dynamic text that most popups have is not translatable.
+The app will translate these to your selected language using Google Translate automatically.
+There is thus technically no need to translate these manually, but if they contain mistakes these mistakes cannot be fixed.
+!!!